Judge Terminology

 - PT: The Pro Tour.
 The highest level of Competitive Magic play.
 (Except for the World Championship.
 It's complicated.)
 Briefly called the Mythic Championship, and then the Players' Tour, and then back to Pro Tour.

 - PTO: Premier Tournament Organizer.
-A TO who runs many large conventions and has a special contract with WOTC.
+A TO who runs many large conventions and (usually) has a special contract with WOTC.

 - RCQ: Regional Championship Qualifier.
 A store-level Competitive REL event that qualifies players for their RC.